sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide1.md

 ## Installation Choices for K8's

-TO experience k8's, there are multiple ways to install k8's depending on your use case
+To experience k8's, there are multiple ways to install k8's depending on your use case

 ![kubernetes_installation_options](./assets/kubernetes_installation_options.png)